danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-Data-Factory-Integration-with-FHIR-De%2DIdentification-Tool.md

 # Business Justification
 Customers usually need FHIR de-identification against either a FHIR data response or a FHIR dataset.
 * For a FHIR data response data like a json file, users can simply build our De-Id tool and run it in console.
-* For big datasets that comes from export result of FHIR server, users can use the libraries and build an extension to ADF to de-identify the data in the cloud from one blob storage to another.
+* For datasets that come from export result of FHIR server, users can use the libraries and build an extension to ADF to de-identify the data in the cloud from one blob storage to another.

 # Scenario
 Users can create and run an De-Identification Azure Data Factory with a powershell script.
-Users need to provide a Data Factory Configuration and log in with their Azure credentials to authorize automatic resource management.
+Users need to provide a Data Factory Configuration to specify resource names and storage connection settings.
 Below is an example of user configuration file.
 ```json
 {
     "dataFactoryName": "[Your data factory name]",